 Through the Years

 A small, non-defensible lockhouse (same as that at Nicholsons) was built here in 1838.
 It survived quite well over the years.
+A second storey was added in the 1880s.
 In 1914 it had furring and lathing added to make it less cold and damp, and it was replastered.

 The locks and dams for the most part underwent normal maintenance.
 Early in the 20th century, sections of the masonry of the lock, the south wing wall of the lock, the overflow dam and the waste weir were rebuilt.

 photo by: Ken Watson, 1999